 Since you have already registered as a law student with the Bar, completing the rest of the application for the bar exam is easy.
 Go online into the account you created with the Bar when you registered.
 You will be asked to submit:

-- Any required police reports, citations, court records and/or documents as a result of your answers to Character and Fitness Questions
+- Send any police reports/court records to the Board (these will be as a result of your Character and Fitness questions’ answers)

 - Mail everything to Illinois Board of Admissions, 625 S. College Street, Springfield IL 62704.
 The Board will not verify receipt of application materials if you phone them.
 You should use return receipt requested (USPS) or overnight carrier with receipt to ensure that the Board received all items.

-Here are passing rates from the Illinois Bar Exam from 2002 to 2011, provided by Adaptibar:
+Here are passing rates from the Illinois Bar Exam, provided by Adaptibar:

 Multistate Professional Responsibility Exam (MPRE)

 In addition to passing the Illinois Bar Exam, you must also pass the Multistate Professional Responsibility Examination (MPRE) prior to bar admission.
 This consists of 50 multiple-choice items and lasts just over two hours.
 The MPRE is offered in March, August, and November in various locations throughout Illinois.
 After you have completed 66% of the credits necessary (or 60 credit hours) for the J.D. degree, you may take the MPRE.
 Click on this link for more information on applying to take the MPRE.

 Admission on Motion

 If you are already a licensed attorney, you may apply for Admission on Motion to the Illinois Bar.
 You must meet the following requirements: